Song Wat Road

-Song Wat Road (ถนนทรงวาด, RTGS: Thanon Song Wat, [tʰā.nǒn sōŋ wâːt]) is a historic road in the area of Bangkok's Samphanthawong district.
-It has its origins by separating from Chak Phet road near Chakkrawat police station and foot of Phra Pok Klao bridge on the borderline of Chakkrawat sub-district, Samphanthwong district and Wang Burapha Phirom sub-district, Phra Nakhon district, then cuts across Ratchawong road in the area near Ratchawong pier, as far as ending at Khao Lam cycle, where it combines Khao Lam and Charoen Krung roads in Talat Noi sub-district in the area known as Sieng Kong (เซียงกง) or official name Soi Wanit 2 (ซอยวานิช 2).
-The distance is 1,196 m (about 0.6 mi) alongside Chao Phraya river almost all the length.
+Song Wat Road (ถนนทรงวาด, RTGS: Thanon Song Wat, [tʰā.nǒn sōŋ wâːt]) is a historic road in Bangkok's Samphanthawong District.
+It begins at Ratchawong Road near Ratchawong Pier and extends to Khao Lam Circle, where it meets Khao Lam and Charoen Krung Roads in Talat Noi Subdistrict, in the area known as Sieng Kong (officially Soi Wanit 2).
+The road runs for 1,196 m (about 0.6 mi), following the Chao Phraya River for almost its entire length.

 The name "Song Wat" translates to "drawing by the king".
-It was built by King Chulalongkorn (Rama V) in 1892 after the great fire in Sampheng area.
-The Siamese government wanted to expand the roads and public utilities to a wider area, such as Yaowarat, etc. For Song Wat, it was from the King Chulalongkorn who wrote the line with a pencil on the map by himself.
-The construction was divided into two phases.
-The first phase starting from Chak Phet road to ends at Trok Rong Krata (now's Yaowaphanit road) in 1892, the second phase began in 1907 from Trok Rong Krata to ends at Charoen Krung road like today.
+It was built by King Chulalongkorn (Rama V) in 1892 following a great fire in the Sampheng area.
+The Siamese government aimed to expand roads and public utilities to a wider area, including Yaowarat.
+The name comes from the fact that King Chulalongkorn personally drew the road's route on the map with a pencil.

+Construction was carried out in two phases: the first, from Chak Phet Road to Trok Rong Krata (now Yaowaphanit Road), was completed in 1892; the second, from Trok Rong Krata to Charoen Krung Road, was completed in 1907, resulting in the road's present form.

-Song Wat road then developed to function as main access to water transport in the area along the road, there are a number of minor roads and alleyways bridging with the port which served all the steamships communication between Chon Buri province, Ban Don (Surat Thani province), and Bangkok, as well as the barges running between the seaside towns and the capital.
+Song Wat Road then developed to function as main access to water transport in the area along the road, there are a number of minor roads and alleyways bridging with the port which served all the steamships communication between Chon Buri Province, Ban Don (Surat Thani Province), and Bangkok, as well as the barges running between the seaside towns and the capital.
 Song Wat area therefore was the main transport region of seafood, vegetables, plants and herbs the row-shophouses along both sides of the road are mostly the wholesale companies and shops doing businesses related to the vessel-transported commodities.
-The road also the origin of the business of many Thai Chinese millionaire families, such as Chearavanont, the owner of CP Group, Chatikavanij, Sirivadhanabhakdi, or Kanchanachoosak, etc.
+The road is also the origin of the businesses of many Thai Chinese millionaire families, such as Chearavanont, the founder and owner of CP Group; Chatikavanij; Sirivadhanabhakdi, the founder and owner of TCC Group; and Kanchanachoosak.

-Besides, there are place of worship in various religions, such as, Lao Pun Tao Kong Joss House, a joss house according by the Chinese belief, Masjid Luang Kocha Itsahak, masjid of the Islamic, or Wat Pathum Khongkha (Wat Sampheng), a Thai temple.
+Besides, there are places of worship of various religions, such as Lao Pun Tao Kong Joss House, a shrine according to Chinese belief; Masjid Luang Kocha Itsahak, a mosque of the Islamic faith; and Wat Pathum Khongkha (Wat Sampheng), a Thai Buddhist temple.

-Presently, the condition of the buildings along Song Wat is still the same as in the past when more than 100 years ago.
-Many of them operate traditional businesses, such as, the trading of whole grain seeds.
+Presently, the buildings along the road remain much as they were over 100 years ago.
+Many still operate traditional businesses, such as trading whole grain seeds.